 Pergolas are great for yards with partial shade and avid gardeners.

 The main difference between a pergola and a gazebo is the roof.
 The slatted roof design of a wood pergola allows the perfect amount of sunlight to pass through while providing tons of ventilation.
-This makes pergolas ideal for yards with partial shade.
-Some pergola kits come with a retractable canopy roof and side curtains for extra sun protection, which makes them more useful on the hottest days
+Some pergola kits come with a retractable canopy roof and side curtains for extra sun protection, which makes them more useful on the hottest days.

-Incorporating a shade structure into your yard is a simple way to upgrade your outdoor space.
-It’s a one-day project and is much easier than something more permanent like a porch or deck.
+Incorporting a shade structure into your yard is a simple one-day project that will totally upgrade your space.
 A pergola will up the aesthetics of your backyard and help define your outdoor seating area.

 Pergolas are available in wood, vinyl or aluminum.
 A wood pergola is great for adding a natural look, and a premium cedar pergola can last for years with regular sealing since it’s naturally resistant to mold and insects.
 Vinyl pergolas, which can mimic the look of wood, are maintenance-free but lack that natural feel.
 Aluminum is also low maintenance, but the metal can get hot in the sun.
 There are pros and cons to each option, so think about your lifestyle and commitment level before deciding.